arpitbbhayani/articles/blogs/mysql-eviction-strategy.md

 ## Spatial Locality of Reference
 The spatial locality of reference suggests if a row is accessed, there is a high probability that the neighbouring rows will be accessed in the near future.

 Having a larger page size addresses this situation to some extent.
-As one page could fit multiple rows, this means when that page is cached in main memory, the engine saves a disk read if the neighbouring rows residing in the same page are accessed.
+As one page could fit multiple rows, this means when that page is cached in main memory, the engine saves a disk read if the neighbouring rows residing on the same page are accessed.

 Another way to address this situation is to [read-ahead](https://dev.mysql.com/doc/refman/8.0/en/innodb-disk-io.html) pages that are very likely to be accessed in the future and keep them available in the main memory.
-This way if the read-ahead pages are referenced, the engine need to go to the disk to fetch the page, rather it will find the page residing in the main memory and thus saving a bunch of disk reads.
+This way if the read-ahead pages are referenced, the engine needs to go to the disk to fetch the page, rather it will find the page residing in the main memory and thus saving a bunch of disk reads.

 ## Temporal Locality of Reference
 The temporal locality of reference suggests that if a page is recently accessed, it is very likely that the same page will be accessed again in the near future.